By Cathy Eck

 Blogs Aren’t Perfect

-I recently posted my last post on No Labels No Lies (at least for a while), and this is the last free post on Gateway To Gold.
+I recently posted my last post on No Labels No Lies, and this is the last free post on Gateway To Gold (for awhile).
 Blogs are a funny thing.
 They run backwards.
 What you see first is what I’ve written last.
 And that can sometimes be very confusing.
 Ideally, people would start reading with the earliest posts and work forward, but that rarely happens.
 Sometimes a search plants them right in the middle of the blog.
 So many of the comments and questions I get are simply caused by the strangeness of the blog format.
 Someone will write to me and say, “I’m sure you’ve said this, but I can’t find it.”
 It’s just the nature of blogging.
 Even searching isn’t perfect.
 I have to highlight the same words as you are searching for in order for you to find what you’re looking for.
+But I chose the blog format for a reason.
+I’m getting letting go to flow through the veins of the internet.
+I am just a search away for someone who wants freedom.
+If they really, really want freedom, they’ll find me if I’m blogging.

 It’s a strange thing.
 I started this project to help free my ex-husband from his cultural and religious beliefs.
 Throughout our marriage, I could see that his mind was really stuck.
 But why?
 He wanted to expand his perspective at times, but he couldn’t.
 He wasn’t able to see beyond the beliefs he’d been given.
 He feared hurting his family or pissing off God.
 He’s not alone.